josephg/librope/README.md

 String insertion / deletion positions in Javascript, Objective-C (NSString), Java, C# and others are **wrong sometimes**!!!

-These languages store strings as arrays of `wchar`s (two byte characters).
+These languages store strings as `wchar` arrays (arrays of two byte characters).
 Some characters in the unicode character set require more than two bytes.
 These languages encode such characters using multiple wchars as per UTF-16.
 This works most of the time.
 However, insertion and deletion positions in these strings still refer to offsets in the underlying array.
 So unicode characters which take up 4 bytes in UTF-16 count as two characters for the purpose of deletion ranges, insertion positions and string length.

 Even though these characters are exceptionally rare, I don't want my editor to go all funky if people start getting creative.
 About a quarter of librope's code is dedicated to fixing this mismatch.
-However, bookkeeping isn't free - librope performance drops by 35% with wchar conversion bookkeeping enabled.
+However, bookkeeping isn't free - librope performance drops by 35% when wchar conversion support is enabled.

 For more information, read my [blog post about it](http://josephg.com/post/31707645955/string-length-lies).